Community Development Factsheets: Mental Health, Social Isolation & Homelessness

 Created by PHI’s Build Healthy Places Network and NeighborWorks America, this factsheet series explores the important role of community development in addressing these three major health challenges in our country.
 They include definitions of key terms; stats and facts to underscore connections and help make the case; examples of communities taking action; guidance on how to get started forging new partnerships; and additional tools.

-The Intersection of Community Development & Mental Health
+The Intersection of Community Development and Mental Health

 A safe home and thriving neighborhood improves both physical and mental health, and Community Health Needs Assessments of many health systems identify mental health as a high priority.
 Community development organizations across the country can contribute to improved wellness and better mental health outcomes, also addressing the disproportionate burden on historically marginalized communities.